Michael-Brodsky/PG/examples/readme.md

 # Examples

-THe example sketches contain source code from some of the test suites used to verify the Pg implementation.
+The example sketches contain source code from some of the test suites used to verify the Pg implementation.